 The Gardiners were going to take Lizzy with them to the Lakes, but "they were obliged to give up the Lakes, and substitute a more contracted tour, and... were to go no farther northwards than Derbyshire... to Mrs. Gardiner it had a peculiarly strong attraction."
 The fact that they weren't initially planning to go to Derbyshire seems to cover up the coincidence that they end up at Pemberley.
 Elizabeth travels in two different directions from her home town, and each time, she meets up with the same man.
 England is not a large country, but this is still something of a stretch.

 I will close with professor John Mullan: "Mediocre novelists try to avoid coincidences; better writers embrace them.
 Some of the greatest works of fiction turn on coincidences that no jobbing novelist would dare perpetrate.
 In Jane Eyre, for instance, the heroine, fleeing Rochester's house in a kind of panic, travels blindly across England before collapsing unconscious at the door of an isolated house in an unknown place.
 The inhabitants who take her in turn out to be her long-lost cousins."

 Mullan says: "Novelists need to have the courage of their coincidences."

-Next post: If I'd only known
+Previous post: Death and coincidence, part one Next post: If I'd only known

 Some Austen devotees have speculated that Harriet Smith is Miss Bates’s secret love child, because Miss Bates’s first name is also Harriet, though she is referred to as “Hetty.”
 I frankly think this is silly and a slur upon Miss Bates’s virtue.
 It's fair game to take the story in whatever direction you want for a JAFF variation, but I can't believe Austen would conceal a secret like this and not reveal it in a book that's filled with secrets that are revealed in the end.